 Third, a number of series are used because they have obvious model counterparts.
 Data for GDP growth and inflation are mapped into the model implications for output growth and inflation, while data on SOC inflation forecasts are mapped into the model's implications for household inflation forecasts.
-Likewise, data on the current effective federal funds rate are mapped into the model's implications for the current nominal interest rate, while data on the FFF market are mapped into the model's implications for investor expectations of the future federal funds rate, as is the mean of the BC survey measure of the federal funds rate 12 months-ahead.
+Likewise, data on the current effective federal funds rate are mapped into the model's implications for the current nominal interest rate, while data on the FFF market are mapped into the model's implications for investor expectations of the future federal funds rate, as is the mean of the BC survey measure of the federal funds rate 12 monthsahead.
 In principle, fed funds futures market rates may contain a risk premium that varies over time.
 If such variation exists, it is absorbed in the estimation by the measurement error for these equations.
 In practice, risk premia variation in fed funds futures is known to be small when that variation is measured over the short 30-minute windows surrounding FOMC announcements that we analyze (Piazzesi and Swanson (2008)).
 For longer-horizon fed funds rate expectations, we compliment the futures market data with the BC survey measure of expectations that is not subject this issue.

-Fourth, we discipline observations on payout $D_t$ and the shareholder payout share of output $K_t$ with data on the SP500 earnings and the earnings share of GDP.
-Recall that output $Y_t$ in the model is divided between shareholder payout $D_t = K_t Y_t$ and labor income $(1 - K_t) Y_t$ .
-This abstracts from any non-labor charges against corporate earnings, such as net new investment and taxes, which create a wedge between corporate earnings and payout.
-Thus, in the model, earnings and payout are synonymous.
-To account for the fact that earnings in the data differs from the payout shareholders actually receive, $D_t$ and $K_t$ are mapped into their respective data series using a linear specifications with a freely estimated constant and slope coefficients, while also allowing for measurement error in both observation equations.
+Fourth, we discipline observations on $D_t$ and the capital share of output $K_t$ with data on the SP500 earnings and the earnings share of GDP.
+Output $Y_t$ in the model is divided between shareholder cash-flow $D_t = K_t Y_t$ and labor income $(1 - K_t) Y_t$ .
+This abstracts from any nonlabor charges against corporate earnings, such as net new investment and taxes.
+Thus in the model earnings and payout are synonymous and we therefore refer hereafter to $K_t$ interchangeably as the capital share or the earnings share.
+To account for the fact that earnings in the data differs from the payout shareholders actually receive, the theoretical concepts for $d_t$ and $k_t$ are mapped into their respective data series using a linear specifications with a freely estimated constant and slope coefficients, while also allowing for measurement error in both observation equations.